 Below is a list of some of the classes that are taught by Research Computing.
-We generally advertise our classes in VOX Daily email notices.
+We generally advertise our classes in VOX Daily email notices, or check currently scheduled classes.
 If you would like to know when a certain class will be offered next, send e-mail to Research Computing.

 Note: You can also take many of these courses online.
 See each description for more information.

 With growth in the volume of digital data, and the new requirement from NSF that all grant proposals now include a data management plan, we present an introduction to managing research data.
 We will discuss: project documentation and metadata, directory structures and file naming conventions, storage, security and backups, data sharing and citation, intellectual property issues, file formats, data retention and archiving.
 The ideas and methods are largely independent of academic discipline, but examples are drawn from specific fields of research.